Voyager's Return

-"Voyager's Return" is the sixth episode of the first series of Space: 1999, with a screenplay written by Johnny Byrne from an idea by Joe Gannon, and was first screened on 9 October 1975 in the UK, and 21 November 1975 in the United States.
-The final shooting script is dated 31 July 1974, with filming taking place from 7–21 August.

-The plot concerns the Moon encountering a space probe from Earth, Voyager One, whose dangerous power source could have fatal consequences.
+"Voyager's Return" is the 15th episode of the first series of Space: 1999.
+Written by Johnny Byrne from an idea by Joe Gannon, and directed by Bob Kellett, it was first broadcast on 1 September 1975 in Australia and 9 October 1975 in the UK.
+The final shooting script was dated 31 July 1974 and the episode was filmed between 7 and 21 August.
+The plot concerns the Moon's encounter with Voyager One, an Earth space probe with a dangerous power source.